AlbertArakelyan/color-dropper-canvas/README.md

 ---

 _*Please notice that I do not have `Canvas` background and this is first time I complete a task with it.
-No special patterns have been used just simple **functional** approach._
+No special patterns have been used just a simple **functional** approach._